payal1184/WeatherNotification/Readme.md

 ## 💻 Step 7: Testing & Notification

-Executed a test run of the Lambda function to validate the end-to-end flow.
+Tested the Lambda function to verify:

-Confirmed that the EventBridge trigger and SNS integration worked seamlessly.
+**1.** Real-time weather data was fetched successfully from OpenWeatherMap API.
-Email notification with real-time weather information was received successfully.
+**2.** Alerts were published through Amazon SNS and delivered to the subscribed email.

 ![Email Notification Screenshot](images/email_notification.png)